-Strings – Violin and Cello
+Strings – Violin, Viola, and Cello

 One aspect of the Ready-Set-Play! class is a pre-Suzuki experience where children learn the beginning rhythms used in Suzuki violin and cello study.
 We play rhythms and give each other “secret messages” with the drums and bells, and we use rhythm sticks to play along with the beginning Suzuki repertoire.
 Children learn to shape a beginning bow hold using the rhythm sticks, and we do bow games and bow exercises before introducing the real cello and violin bows.
 Children learn the correct positioning with the instruments and develop a real comfort in holding and handling the instruments over time.
 Small instruments (1/10 and 1/8 sizes) fit the children’s hands and bodies and are surprisingly easy for children to play, increasing their competence and confidence.
 Dr. Suzuki’s famous motto, “For the happiness of children” is of huge importance.
 Children are encouraged and supported in all of their efforts at learning and discovery with the instruments.